ambrusza/xG-based-unexpected-wins---with-InStat-data-/README.md

 **result**

-The team with the least xG won 22 of 94 games (unexpected win) and of these 22 matches, 16 were matches where the winning team with less xG scored the first goal
+The team with the least xG won 22 of 94 games (~23% unexpected win) and of these 22 matches, 16 were (~72%) matches where the winning team with less xG scored the first goal

 <!-- CONTACT -->